By Dana Kim, Crypto Markets Analyst

 Amazon’s Inventory Forecasting

 Despite Amazon’s integration of sophisticated AI within its supply chain, the company consistently battles challenges with inventory forecasting.
 For instance, in 2022, Amazon reported profound inefficiencies in predicting demand, resulting in an overstock of unsold goods and consequent financial losses estimated to exceed $1.5 billion.
-This plight underscores that advanced technology does not automatically translate to effective learning.
+This plight underscores that advanced technology does not automatically translate to effective learning, a concept also illustrated by the cautionary tale of Frustrated Mt.
+Gox Creditors Now Claiming $16 Billion in Lost Bitcoin.

 Twitter’s Content Moderation